lucascbarbosa/SpotifyExpliciter/README.md

 # SpotifyExpliciter
-A ML model to understand if a
+A ML model to understand the patterns in the explicit songs